piroor/emoji-editor-html/README.md

 Additionally, you can copy just one emoji to the clipboard, by long-pressing on the palette (while 1sec.)

+You can change some behaviors by editing the source.
+Open the file with any text editor and change attribute values of the root element.
+Available configs:

+ * `data-max-recent-items`: Number of recently used items.
+ * `data-long-press-seconds`: Seconds to detect "long press" on items.

 ## Known issues

  * There is no "Save" and "Load" feature.
 You need to copy/paste the constructed emoji text between something text editor which support  UTF-8 (atom, sublime, or something).